On the connectedness of the space of codimension one foliations on a closed 3-manifold: Flexibility of malleable foliations

-This will follow from the study of two particular cases: the one, settled in Remark \ref{r:correspondance-param}, where one is given families of transverse arcs connecting the poles of the balls and varying continuously with the parameter, and the one where $\xi_t$ does not depend on $t$, which can be rephrased as follows:
+This will follow from the study of two particular cases: the one, settled in Remark \ref{r:correspondance-param}, where one is given families of transverse arcs connecting the poles of the balls varying continuously with the parameter, and the cases that $\xi_t$ does not depend on $t$, which can be rephrased as follows: